v5ma/selfawarenetworks/README.md

 My question to you is "Are you sure there is a self and that the existence of an observer isn't just implied by the rendered perspective in the phase field that represents reality in the mind of the organism?"
 This Github address github.com/v5ma is home page on github for

-# The Self Aware Networks Institute for Neurophysics, Artificial Neurology, Brain Machine Interfaces, and Medical Research.
+# The Self Aware Networks Institute for Qualia: The Neurophysics of Phenomenological Consciousness, Artificial Neurology, Bio-Synthetic Interfacing, and Medical Research.

 You are in the selfawarenetworks repo which is for the book notes, there is another repo that has pictures & book quotes called picturesforbook